Skip to main content

 1. Click the View Map button

-2. From the toolbar, select the "Measure volume, area and length" tool
+2. From the toolbar, select the "Polygon" tool

-3. Start placing points to define the base plane, then click "Finish measurement"
+3. Start placing points to define the base plane, then right-click to finish

 A dialog box will appear.
 Calculation of the volume can take a few seconds to a few minutes, depending on the size of the area and the resolution of the DSM.
 After processing is complete, the results will be displayed.
 The base surface method can be changed.